Pet Wellness Plans in Sunrise, FL

 Wellness and preventative care is an important part of your pet’s health care regimen, and helps us maintain a detailed, consistent medical record.
-At Welleby Veterinary Hospital, we believe pet wellness here in Sunrise is so much more than a routine exam.
+At Welleby Veterinary Hospital, we believe wellness here in Sunrise is so much more than a just a wellness exam.
 Our friendly, knowledgeable veterinary team will work side-by-side with you to determine the best wellness plan for your pet’s specific needs, which may include vaccinations, routine diagnostics, and more.
 Similar to human health, preventative care is much less costly than treating disease.
+Get a head start on your pet’s health by requesting an appointment or calling us at (954) 748-2002.

 Our Pet Wellness Program

-The wellness exam give us the opportunity to set a baseline of health for your pet and determine what other treatments will be necessary to keep them as healthy as possible.
+The pet wellness exam gives us the opportunity to set a baseline of health for your pet and determine what other treatments will be necessary to keep them as healthy as possible.
 Our wellness visits cover multiple topics for every stage of your pet’s life, including:

 Here in South Florida, there are many different types of external and internal parasites living in our environment.
 We need to test for and protect our pets from these parasites.
 We recommend testing every 6-12 months depending on your pet’s lifestyle, and keeping them on preventatives so they can remain healthy and parasite-free.